Battle Bears Gold: Supported Platforms

-The game is available for free on the Windows, Android, Google Play, and iOS App Stores.
-As of May 2014, all Battle Bears Gold platforms(except for Windows) are up to date on the most recent major balancing update, 2.23.

-Battle Bears Gold supports in-app purchases through the Google Play Store, Windows 8 Store, and the Apple iTunes/App Store.
+The game was available for free on Windows, Android, Google Play, and iOS App Stores.
+Battle Bears Gold supported in-app purchases through the Google Play Store, Windows 8 Store, and the Apple iTunes/App Store.
+However, the game’s servers were permanently shut down as of 2025, making it no longer available to play.

 Maps

-The maps are in a wide variety of locales, including No Bears' Land (a warzone), Skate or Die (a skate park), and Abusement Park (a carnival).
-Each one has its own features that affect gameplay, ranging from overhangs that affect aerial weapons to semi-transparent walls that block the player-character's way; some maps are even interactive.
+The maps were set in a wide variety of locales, including No Bears' Land (a warzone), Skate or Die (a skate park), and Abusement Park (a carnival).
+Each map had distinct features that affected gameplay, ranging from overhangs that influenced the use of aerial weapons to semi-transparent walls that blocked player movement; some maps were even interactive.

 Reputation System

-After a match players will have a "thumbs up/down system" under them measured by a standard thumbs-up/thumbs-down system.
-Players may give ratings based on the actions of other players in-game.
-The reputation system is used to mark offending players and time them out, as well as reward positive action by players with free in-game currency.
+After a match, players had a "thumbs up/down" rating system.
+They could give ratings based on the actions of other players during gameplay.
+The reputation system was used to mark offending players and temporarily restrict them, while also rewarding positive behavior with free in-game currency.

 Development

-Battle Bears Gold was released as a version of its predecessor, Battle Bears Royale.
+The app was developed by SkyVu Entertainment, an Omaha-based company, and released as a successor to Battle Bears Royale.